ankekat1000/DIKI/README.md

 ### Dictionaries

 For analyzing your data, we provide two word lists (dictionaries) for incivility in German-language online discussions.
-The app used the x-method to find entries of the dictionary in your data set.
-Data and key words will be transformed to lower case.
+The app used the x-method to find entries of the dictionary in your uploaded data file.
+It will add two new columns to your data, one with the number of matches, and one with the matched words.
+Both your data and the key words will be transformed to lower case.